Israeli strikes demolish entire Gaza neighborhoods as sealed-off territory faces imminent blackout

 Gaza’s power authority says its sole power plant will run out of fuel within hours, leaving the territory without electricity after Israel cut off supplies.
 Palestinians there have long relied on generators to power homes, offices and hospitals, but have no way of importing fuel for those either.

 The U.N.’s World Health Organization said that supplies it had pre-positioned for seven hospitals have already run out amid the flood of wounded.
-The head of the medical aid group Doctors Without Borders said surgical equipment, antibiotics, fuel and other supplies were running out at two hospitals it runs in Gaza.
+Doctors Without Borders said surgical equipment, antibiotics, fuel and other supplies were running out at two hospitals it runs in Gaza.

 In one, “we consumed three weeks worth of emergency stock in three days, partly due to 50 patients coming in at once,” Matthias Kannes, the aid group’s head of mission in Gaza, said Wednesday.
 He said the territory’s biggest hospital, Al-Shifa, only has enough fuel for three days.

-Israel has mobilized 360,000 reservists and appears increasingly likely to launch a ground offensive into Gaza, with its government under intense pressure from the public to topple Hamas, which has ruled the territory since 2007.
-That goal was considered unachievable in the past because it would require a reoccupation of the Gaza Strip, at least temporarily.
+Israel has mobilized 360,000 reservists and appears increasingly likely to launch a ground offensive into Gaza, with its government under intense public pressure to topple Hamas, which has ruled the territory since 2007 and remained firmly in control through four previous wars.

+That would likely require a prolonged ground assault and reoccupying Gaza, at least temporarily.
+Even then, Hamas has a long history of operating as an underground insurgency in areas controlled by Israel.

 “We will not allow a reality in which Israeli children are murdered,” Israeli Defense Minister Yoav Gallant said in a meeting with soldiers near the southern border on Tuesday.
 “I have removed every restriction — we will eliminate anyone who fights us, and use every measure at our disposal.”